ETBD/solidus_gateway/README.md

 This extension is only ported over to Solidus to continue supporting stores upgrading from Spree.

-For **new stores we strongly recommend** using one of these payment provider extensions:
+For **new stores we strongly recommend** using one of these payment gateway extensions:

 * [`solidus_braintree_paypal`](https://github.com/solidusio/solidus_paypal_braintree) for Braintree provided payment methods like PayPal, Apple Pay and credit cards
 * [`solidus_adyen`](https://github.com/StemboltHQ/solidus-adyen) for Adyen provided payment methods